sds/scss-lint/README.md

 would normally find on its own (this can be useful for testing a particular configuration setting, however).
 Configurations loaded this way will still be merged with the default configuration specified by `config/default.yml`.

+To start using `scss-lint` you can use the `Config` [Formatter](#formatters) - this will return a configuration where all linters are disabeld that caused a lint.
+Starting with this as your `.scss-lint.yml` you can enabled the linters step by step while fixing the reported lints.

 ## Formatters